scholarslab/prosody/README.md

   - If you get an error when trying to load the website in your browser, double check that you are using 'http' and not 'https' in the URL.
 - REMEMBER: When done testing, comment the line from '/etc/hosts' file so that you can see the live site.
 With this line uncommented, you can only see the testing site on your computer.

+## Saving Changes to GitHub
+After making changes to the theme or plugin, you will push those changes to the GitHub repository.

+VS Code has Git compatibility baked into it.
+On the left-most sidebar (the Activity Bar), look for the Git icon.
+Select that to see the files that have changes.
+Click the + to add them to 'staging'.
+After adding all files, type a message in the message box.
+Then click the check mark above to commit the changes.
+Then click the three vertical dots menu and select 'Push' to push the changes to the GitHub repo.

+## Workflow

+1. Before you start changing files, make sure you have the latest version from GitHub.
+'Pull' from GitHub
+2. Make changes to your files.
+3. Test in the local development environment. (change /etc/hosts file)
+4. Save changes.
+5. Stage files.
+6. Commit changes.
+7. Push changes to GitHub.
+8. Stop local development (change /etc/hosts file)
+9. Check live site

 # Docker clean up
 It may be necessary to remove the images created by running docker-compose.
 Docker Compose will create the following images: